Middlecon/DBImport/docs/configuration.rst

 The most simple way to search for tables to import is by running the following::

+./manage --addImportTable -a <DATABASE CONNECTION> -h <HIVE DB>

+This will add all tables and view that the tool can discover on the source database specified by <DATABASE CONNECTION> and add them to the <HIVE DB>.

+In some cases, you dont want to add all the tables that the tool discovers.
+Maybe the tool discovers system tables, temp tables or other unwanted stuff that is not needed.
+To handle that, you can add filters for the schema and the table on the source system.
+The is done by adding the following to the **manage** command.

+-S Filter the schema name. * as wildcard is supported -T Filter the table name. * as wildcard is supported

 ./manage --addImportTable -a v10 -h user_boszkk -T pur* --addCounterToTable --counterStart=002 --addSchemaToTable --addCustomText=TEST